MrDeepWolf/hacktool-allinone/README.md

 Warning! : This software is meant for educational purposes only.
 I'm not responsible for any malicious use of the app.

-* Install Kali Linux in WIndows10 Without VirtualBox
+* Possible Install Kali Linux in WIndows10 App Store Without VirtualBox

 Tools Menu 🧰